-OCCC - Occupant and Cargo Carrying Capacity: Is equal to the GVWR of the motor home, minus the weight of the motorhome, as completed at the factory, minus the weight of all occupants, including the driver, minus the weight of all personal cargo, minus the weight of a full tank of chassis engine fuel and, if applicable, minus the weight of a full tank of propane.
+OCCC - Occupant and Cargo Carrying Capacity: Is equal to the GVWR of the motor home minus the:

+- weight of the motor home, as completed at the factory - weight of all occupants, including the driver - weight of all personal cargo - · weight of a full tank of chassis engine fuel - weight of a full tank of propane (if applicable)

 The full weight of potable water, including the water heater and the tongue weight of a towed vehicle/ trailer counts as cargo in or on the motor home.
 Additions to or other changes made to the motor home after it left the factory will affect (reduce) the OCCC.